 Félix Blume (Narbonne, France, 1984) is a sound artist and sound engineer.
 He currently works and lives between Mexico, France and Belgium.

 His personal work is based on field-recordings using sound as a basic material, in sound pieces, videos, actions and installations.
 He works with communities in the public space.
 In his pieces, he blurs the line between sounds and music by changing noise in sounds that eventually sheds a new light on the perception of the surrounding sounds.
-The particularity of his work is that the audio and visual aspects are closely intertwined.
+The particularity of his work is that the audio and visual aspect are closely intertwined.
 As a sound collector, he has a large sound library recorded from different parts of the world that he freely shares on the Internet.